Closeout (sale)

 A store that is closing will often advertise to customers their last chance to buy.
-However, often closures are from companies that can't sell their inventory, inventors whose ideas were not marketable, or businesses needing fast incoming cashflow to pay debts such as payroll or rent.
+However, closures are often from companies that cannot sell their inventory, inventors whose ideas were not marketable, and businesses needing fast-incoming cashflow to pay debts such as payroll or rent.

 A closeout store is a retailer specializing in buying closeout items wholesale from others and selling them at low prices.
-Big Lots is a well-known closeout retail chain in the United States, but other stores such as TJ Maxx, Ross Dress For Less, Marshalls, and Value City are also common, specializing more in clothing and housewares.
+Big Lots is a well-known closeout retail chain in the United States, but other stores such as TJ Maxx, Ross Dress For Less, Marshalls, and Value City are also common and specialize more in clothing and housewares.

 Limitations

-Some clearance merchandise is non-returnable at some stores, as the intent is of course to get rid of the items.
+Some clearance merchandise is non-returnable at some stores, as the intent is to get rid of the items.
 This is especially the case with liquidation and store-closing sales.
-However, in many jurisdictions such as the United Kingdom, consumers retain their usual rights during a sale, such as the right to return faulty goods (under the Sale of Goods Act 1979) and the right to return goods granted by the Distance Selling Regulations.
+However, in many jurisdictions such as the United Kingdom and the European Union, consumers retain their usual rights during a sale, such as the right to return faulty goods (under the Sale of Goods Act 1979 in the UK and Directive (EU) 2019/771 in the EU) and the right to return goods granted by the Distance Selling Regulations in the UK and Directive 2011/83/EU in the EU.

 Rather than storing merchandise until the following year, almost every U.S. store also has clearance sales around national holidays, sometimes starting even before the holiday (especially at Christmas and Halloween).
 Early discounts are often around 25%, but can be as much as 50%, particularly if prices were increased before the holiday.
 50% is common just after the holiday, often followed by 75%, and sometimes even 90%.
-These may be advertised as "everything Santa Claus forgot."
+These may be advertised as "everything Santa Claus forgot".
 Particularly in Canada and the United Kingdom, Boxing Day sales draw large crowds of shoppers seeking after-Christmas deals.

-Some stores do pack up holiday merchandise after going 50% off for a week or so, but often fail to remove the items from shelves before going back to regular price, especially if the items are non-perishable.
-Some wholesalers sell items on "sale or return", whereby retailers can return unsold items to the wholesaler and be credited a proportion of the cost.
-The wholesaler can then resell the items to a closeout store at a discount.

 Some customers take note of when specific retailers normally mark down merchandise further, showing up at the store on the very first day for the best selection.
 Seasonal merchandise (such as winter clothing or summer patio furniture) is also put on clearance to make space for new seasonal stock.